 Meet the Creator

 Since she was young, Anya was known for her generosity and compassion.
-At just 5 years old, Anya started an annual Holiday gift-giving charity at Kingbrook Jewish Medical Center in Brooklyn, New York.
-Gaining thousands of dollars in sponsorships, Anya was able to provide clothes, toys, and necessities to the children living at Kingsbrook’s long-term care unit.
+At just 5 years old, she started an annual Holiday gift-giving charity at Kingsbrook Jewish Medical Center in Brooklyn, New York.
+Gaining thousands of dollars in sponsorships annually, Anya was able to provide clothes, toys, and necessities to the children living at Kingsbrook’s long-term care unit.
 Over the past 10 years, running this charity has been just one of many amazing things Anya has pursued.

-Her goal with creating The Next Gen Come Up was to not only spread awareness but to create a community of likeminded teen leaders who want to empower each other, inspire the world, and spark real change in their communities.
+Her goal with creating The Next Gen Come Up was to not only spread awareness but to create a community of like minded teen leaders who want to empower each other, inspire the world, and spark real change in their communities.
 With so many things in the works, Anya is always engaged and advancing, but she is always one to stress that her favorite thing is seeing other women of color disrupt the narrative, create inclusive avenues, and become leaders in their communities as well.